Why Do Yorkies’ Eyes Stink?

 Cleaning a Yorkie’s Tear Stains and Eye Boogers

 To clean your Yorkie’s tear stains, you can use a damp cloth with an eye rinse.
+There are specialized tear stain removers for dogs on the market that work quite well.
+Just make sure they use all-natural ingredients.

 For eye boogers, simply maintain a routine in rinsing your dog’s eyes.
 This will prevent mucus formation and eye irritation.